tytydraco/yessleep/out/The_Void_Final_Part.md

 “No,” he whispered, shaking his head.
 “You’re not real.
 You’re not real!”

 The AI's voice cut through his panic.
-“Engineer Torres, your stress levels are critical.
+“Engineer Kale, your stress levels are critical.
 Please remain calm.”

 The figure began to dissolve, fading into the wall like ink soaking into paper.
 The clicking stopped.
 Kale curled into himself, his hands clutching his head.
 The AI continued to speak, its tone soothing but meaningless.
 He didn’t listen.